-- ▶ You must be manifested on any aircraft.
+- You must be manifested on any aircraft.
 Any unauthorized travel on aircraft may result in your removal from Antarctica. - Be on time.
-Departures will not be delayed for persons arriving late. - ▶ Bag lunches are provided, but it is always a good idea to have a good meal before long flights. - ▶ Do not consume alcoholic beverages before a flight.
-You will not be allowed to board the aircraft if you appear to be under the influence of alcohol.
-Consumption of alcoholic beverages is not permitted onboard. - ▶ You must wear certain items of the ECW clothing.
-The specific requirements will be posted in advance of your flight. - ▶ Hazardous materials must be packed and certified by U.S. Antarctic Program cargo personnel.
+Departures will not be delayed for persons arriving late. - All flight lunches must be arranged by the passengers.
+Do not consume alcoholic beverages before a flight.
+You will not be allowed to board the aircraft if you appear to be under the influence of alcohol. - Consumption of alcoholic beverages is not permitted onboard. - You must wear certain items of the ECW clothing.
+The specific requirements will be posted in advance of your flight. - Hazardous materials must be packed and certified by U.S. Antarctic Program cargo personnel.
 You may not carry unauthorized hazardous material in your baggage or on your person.

-Anyone requiring overnight stays away from a station must complete Field Safety Training.
-More details on this are provided in Chapter 6. ■ photo by Mike Embree
+Anyone flying on a USAP aircraft (other than South Pole flights) must attend the Field Safety Training.
+More details on this are provided in Chapter 6. ■